 Numerous tools and levers are available to help reduce the risks associated with natural disasters, which are likely to intensify in coming years:

-- Choosing a site layout that limits its exposure. - Analyzing different scenarios in order to implement appropriate prevention plans. - Keeping business continuity plans up to date.
+- Choosing a site location that limits its exposure or incorporating extreme event risks in plant design. - Updating business continuity plans and crisis management plans to include climate events.